 The traditional characteristics associated with Valkyrie are bravery, strength, courage and fairness.

-However, the Valkyries were also fearsome fighters who had the power to decide who would be bought back to life and who would remain dead.
+However, the Valkyries were also fearsome fighters who had the power to decide who would be chosen to enter Valhalla and who would remain dead.

 In some stories, the Valkyries are depicted as cunning and scheming women who used these powers for malevolent purposes.